marianasvega/WRO_FE-CETYS/README.md

 # CETYS FUTURE ENGINEERS 2024 🤖

-<div style="text-align: justify;"> This is the official repository for the CETYS Team participating in the Future Engineers category at the 2024 Mexican National.
-Here we will upload all of the processes and results regarding our autonomous vehicle, as well as a full report on the code used and its electrical components.</div>
+This is the official repository for the CETYS Team participating in the Future Engineers category at the 2024 Mexican National.
+Here we will upload all of the processes and results regarding our autonomous vehicle, as well as a full report on the code used and its electrical components.

 **Team Members:** Mariana Sofia Vega Contreras, Claudio Iván López Valle & Mariana Flores Martínez.